aws-samples/amazon-sagemaker-build-train-deploy/07_invoke_API/README.md

-# Module 7: Invoke the API from a browser
+# Module 7: Invoke the HTTP API from the browser

 To perform inference, you will use a web tool called **ReqBin** to send requests to new HTTP API.